sageexplorer/IoT/README.txt

 Use Case:

-If a person or a thing, scheduled to click the button, doesn't do so, then an alarm is triggered.
+If a person or a thing, scheduled to click the button, doesn't do so by certain time, then an alarm is triggered.

+TODO:

+SLS serverless.yml